The International Trade Blog International Sales & Marketing

 The U.S. provides protection for a mark, registered or not, if it is used in the U. S. or between the U. S. and another country, or has become well-known through international use.
 In many other countries, trademark rights are obtained through registration, although some countries provide protection for marks based on use or for internationally famous marks.

-You can read more about trademarks in the USPTO’s Basic Facts About Trademarks.
+You can read more about trademark basics here on the USPTO’s site.

 Trademark and trade name infringement is defined using the following terms: